You have 0 free articles left this month.

 It said the government’s discussion of the benefits of incorporation to bring entities within the purview of the Corporations Act’s governance mechanisms lacked consideration of the separate legal entity of companies, which limits the liability of owners and directors compared to partnerships.

-The paper also attributed negative characteristics to partnerships that were not unique to the structure but would also apply for companies and other entities.
+The paper also attributed negative characteristics to partnerships that were not unique to the structure but would apply to companies and other entities.

 “The analysis is therefore leaning toward changing firm structure or incorporating, without consideration of how this would address specific risks or market failures, or potential draw backs,” CA ANZ